New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Summary

-In order to examine whether the anisotropic level from the galaxy clusters is consistent with statistical isotropy, we constructed two statistical isotropy analysis schemes: Mock scheme and Iso scheme.
-The statistical results indicate that the level of anisotropy contributed by the non-uniformity of the spatial distribution of the data is much lower than that of the actual data.
+In order to examine whether the anisotropic level from the galaxy clusters is consistent with statistical isotropy, we constructed two statistical isotropy analysis schemes: Bootstrap scheme and Randomized scheme.
+By comparing the real results ($A$) with the simulation results ($A_{B}$ and $A_{R}$), we find that the level of anisotropy contributed by the non-uniformity of the spatial distribution of the data is much lower than that of the actual data.
 This suggests that anisotropic signals are more likely to originate from the non-uniformity of the cosmic structure.
-By comparing the statistical results of the two schemes (Mock and Iso), we find that the uniformly simulated data (Iso) in the Chandra, XMM-Newton and LR datasets give a lower level of anisotropy, while the Chandra + XMM-N and HR datasets show the opposite.
-This suggests that there are other factors in galaxy clusters that might cause anisotropy, and their contribution to anisotropy is comparable to the uniformity of the spatial distribution of the data.
-The maximum statistical significance obtained by the two schemes are 2.26$\sigma$ (Mock) and 2.86$\sigma$ (Iso), respectively, both derived from the XMM-Newton dataset.
-Subsequently, we reanalyzed the galaxy cluster datasets by fixing the preferred direction (l, b) as the best fits and find that if the preferred direction can be determined independently in other ways, more obvious anisotropic signals can be found in the galaxy clusters.
+Combining the statistical results of the two schemes with the real results, we find that that there are other factors in galaxy clusters that might cause anisotropy, and their contribution to anisotropy is comparable to the uniformity of the spatial distribution of the data.
+At present, the maximum statistical significance obtained by the two schemes are 2.26$\sigma$ (Bootstrap) and 2.86$\sigma$ (Randomized), respectively, both derived from the XMM-Newton dataset.

 Overall, the DF method can be well integrated with galaxy clusters and applied to the detection of cosmic anisotropy.
 Our research provides a new scheme to construct a statistical analyses for the DF method, which is commonly used to test cosmological principle.
 Final results indicate the presence of anisotropic signals within galaxy clusters.
 In the future, we can further confirm and understand this signal using high-quality galaxy cluster data from the e-ROSITA \cite{2012arXiv1209.3114M,2024A&A...688A.107M,2025arXiv251114356R,2025A&A...704A.346Z}.